Social Security Disability Benefits for Arthritis

 - An inflammation of the membrane (arachnoid) which covers spinal cord nerves.
 This issue would require you to change positions twice or more every couple of hours.

-- Limiting the motion of the spine due to compression of the spinal nerve root and causes problems with walking and bending.
+- Limiting the motion of the spine due to compression of the spinal nerve root causing problems with walking and bending.

-Other Ways to Qualify For Benefits from a Back Problem
+Other Ways to Meet the Listings For Benefits from a Back Problem

 If you do not qualify for benefits from the impairment listings for back problems, you may be eligible under a broader classification of a major dysfunction of a joint.
 To succeed with this category, you must have an obvious joint distortion.
 Such a distortion would be visible by using medical imaging techniques, such as, an MRI.
-Examples of impairments would include if the joint was fused (ankylosis) or a compression of the space in a joint has occurred.
+Examples of such impairments are the joint being fused (ankylosis) or a compression of the space in a joint has occurred.
 Coupled with this would be a history of the loss of a range of motion, along with stiffness and pain in the joint.

 A further requirement is the dysfunction must be occurring on both arms.
 It must exist in at least one hand, a wrist, an elbow, or a shoulder in each arm.
 Because of this stringent requirement, you must have a great difficulty in performing daily tasks such as preparing meals, performing daily hygiene, or completing simple house cleaning jobs without another person’s assistance.

 A second option would be if your dysfunction existed in an ankle, a knee, or a hip causing much difficulty in walking.
-Illustrations would be if you were unable to climb a set of stairs at a reasonable speed even using a handrail; if you were required to use a walker, two canes, or two crutches; needed another person’s help around the home, or to do work, or to go to a store for groceries.
+Illustrations would be if you were unable to climb a set of stairs at a reasonable speed even using a handrail; if you were required to use a walker, two canes, or two crutches; or needed another person’s help in the workplace, around the home, , or in activities such as shopping for groceries.

-It determines your physical work capacity for an eight-hour shift, five-days a week.
-The final result will show if you are qualified to perform none, sedentary, light, medium, or heavy effort jobs.
-With the results from this test, the SSA will determine what type of work you are suited to perform even with your arthritis restrictions.
+When an RFC statement is available from your physician or obtained by SSA, it determines your physical or mental work capacity for an eight-hour shift, five-days a week.
+In the case of a physical evaluation, the final result will show if you are qualified to perform none, sedentary, light, medium, or heavy effort jobs.
+With the results from this test, the SSA will determine whether you are able to perform any type of work you are suited to perform even with your arthritis restrictions.